How much does it cost?

 Can I go with a friend?

-Where possible we will do our absolute best to place you with a friend.
-But please respect that sometimes this may not be possible.
+There are times when friends are placed together though we support volunteers in embracing their Gap Year as an individual experience.
+Please respect that sometimes being placed with a friend may not be appropriate or possible.
 This may be due to restrictions at our host institutions or that the accommodation only accepts one volunteer, which may be the case with a host family.
 Please bear in mind that although we would really love to provide everything as you wish, it is not always possible to have one aspect without sacrificing another.
 For example if you really want to go with a friend but are actually very different to them, you may have to choose between staying with them or choosing a placement that suits you better!
-With this in mind applications are assessed separately because volunteers have better experiences when they’re matched to a placement that suits their individual skills and attributes.
-However, when friends apply together but are evidently very different we do try to send them to nearby placements so that they can meet at evenings and weekends.
+With this in mind applications are assessed separately because volunteers have better experiences when they’re matched to a placement that suits their individual skills and attributes and where they are able to step outside their comfort zone without the established social supports of home.
+However, when friends apply together we are very happy to send them to nearby placements so that they can meet at evenings and weekends.
 We will always keep you updated and let you know well in advance so you are fully aware of the situation and feel able to make fully informed decisions.
 Please enquire for more information as sometimes it can be quite country / placement specific too!

 What if I get sick?

 To ensure you are covered if you happen to get sick, you will need to have comprehensive travel insurance.
 Our hosts, in-country Managers and Local Representatives are always on hand as well and have a great deal of experience in supporting young volunteers.
-In the instance of an emergency, you can call the Emergency Phone, which is answered 24/7 and staff will be able to assist you and help you to make any arrangements you may require.
-Don’t forget, you should always keep a copy of your insurance documents to hand.
+In the instance of an emergency, you can call the emergency number, which is answered 24/7 and staff will be able to assist you and help you to make any arrangements you may require.
+Don’t forget, you should always keep a copy of your insurance documents on hand.
 As part of your preparation all questions such as these will discussed at the pre-departure briefing and as part of your orientation to ensure you are fully prepared for your volunteer experience.
-You will always have the full backing of the Lattitude network and that is a real advantage of going with a charity like Lattitude, rather than going it alone.
+You will always have the full backing of the Lattitude network which is the real advantage of going with a charity like Lattitude, rather than going it alone.

 Will the country I’m going to be safe?